ellakoa/postcard-poem/content/posts/a-trio-of-flowers.md

   A mantle of intricate lace
   the wood anemone's shy embrace
   Demure, close to the ground
-  Smiles when the sun shines down.
+  Smiles as the sun shines down.

   Tiny White Stars
-  Ransoms in the warming spring sun
+  Smothering the woodland
-  Smothering the woodland, drenching the air
+  drenching the air
-  Globes of tiny white stars where ever you gaze Floating above a green woollen baize
+  Globes of tiny white stars
+  where ever you gaze
+  Floating above a green woollen baize
 alignPoemLeft: false
 removePostcardPadding: false